context\Local

 This module provides functions for implementing user-level context managers.
 It provides necessary functions that allow reading the local context dictionary as well as convenience functions for constructing and deconstructing the context manager tuples.

-Creating a new custom context manager
+Creating a new custom context manager¶

 Function new takes four arguments and builds a new context manager tuple:

-• wrapper wrapper: 2-arg function - the context manager tuple and a callback that is called from within this wrapper function and of which result is returned as a result of this wrapper.
-The wrapper can perfrom initialization and finalization of resources around calling the callback.
+nameis the default name of the alias, used as a key in the local context dictionary.wrapperwrapper: 2-arg function - the context manager tuple and a callback that is called from within this wrapper function and of which result is returned as a result of this wrapper.
+The wrapper can perfrom initialization and finalization of resources around calling the callback.datais the actual data, such as transaction object, file object or whatever other resource data to be managed by the context manager.

 This example builds a simple test context manager that multiplies its data within its wrapper function, provided that 4 is its initial data.